LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Extension Modules

+The extention modules build on the core modules and offer the user additional basic functionalities.
+These include functions for data acquisition, visualization and analysis.

 #### Sensor Interface

 Another collection of optional modules provided by the library is the connection of external hardware sensors.
 All compatible sensors that are compatible with the firmware developed in the `Unified Sensor`\ref{unified-sensor} chapter are supported here.
 The library provides the following sensor (+hal) modules for this purpose:

 * `MRPHal` - Firmware protocol implementation